 Lupus is an umbrella term that covers several autoimmune diseases that are similar in nature and symptoms.
 Systemic lupus erythematosus, or SLE, is the most common of these diseases.
 One and a half million Americans suffer from SLE.
 SLE can affect almost any organ system in the body.

 What are the Symptoms of Systemic Lupus Erythematosus (SLE)?

 Symptoms of SLE vary from patient to patient, but also vary upon the location of the body where the disease manifests.
 Many SLE sufferers experience phases to their symptoms that alternate severe periods with mild periods.
 SLE patients experience anemia, fatigue, fever, rash, and joint pain.
 Others experience hair loss, kidney issues, muscle pain, seizures, respiratory problems, blood disorders, and digestive disorders like nausea and indigestion.
-SLE seriously affects many sufferer’s lives, and prevents them from working or participating in their favorite activities.
+SLE seriously affects many of sufferer’s lives and prevents them from working or participating in their favorite activities.
 There is no cure for SLE, and treatment focuses on reducing symptoms.

 Patients begin seeing results in the first few weeks of treatment.
 Some patients may require additional deployment.